FreeBSD-pzn/vtfm/README.md

 $ @MAKEFILE

 p.s.
-I have keeped VTFM, which I have found in the DECus archives: https://www.digiater.nl/openvms/decus/
+I have kept VTFM, which I have found in the DECus archives: https://www.digiater.nl/openvms/decus/